Code-Institute-Submissions/Conors-Lexicon/README.md

 4. Click on register
 5. repeat these steps over and over to test defensive programming, also do the same on Opera and Firefox.

-Results: Failure, confirmed password doesnt have to be the same as password, thus making it redundant.
+*Results:* Failure, confirmed password doesnt have to be the same as password, thus making it redundant.

-As a user, I want to log into an existing account
+**As a user, I want to log into an existing account:**

 1. If you're already logged in, click on log out on nav bar.
 Skip this step if you're not logged in.
 2. Click on Login in on the navbar,
 3. Enter the correct Username and pasword and Log in.
 4. repeat steps 1 and 2, now enter an incorrect username and/or password.

-Results: Success, you are only logged in with both correct username and password with the appropriate flash message displaying if you succeeded or failed.
+*Results:* Success, you are only logged in with both correct username and password with the appropriate flash message displaying if you succeeded or failed.
 However, I noticed that after logging in, it would be better to render the Index page instead of going back to the Login.

-As a user, I want to delete a word
+**As a user, I want to delete a word:**

 1. If you're not already logged in, do so by clicking the nav link and filling out the form correctly.
 2. If you have not done so already, create a word by clicking on new word and filling out the form and its fields.
 You can only delete words that you've made yourself, unless you're logged in as admin.